 As we may know, magnets with the same polarity repel one another while magnets with opposite polarity attract.

-Well, with this design, the attraction and repulsion of the two magnetic fields cause the moving-coil to oscillate up-and-down according to the audio signal.
+With this design, the attraction and repulsion of the two magnetic fields cause the moving coil to oscillate up and down according to the audio signal.

 And that is about as simple as I can make it!
 The driver effectively converts audio signals into sound waves.